[MENU]

 Professional Licensure

 Martin Community College (MCC) has been approved to participate in the National Council for State Authorization Reciprocity Agreement (NC-SARA).
 However, NC-SARA does not deal with professional licensing board approval for any courses or programs leading to professional licensure.
+The U.S. Department of Education regulations require disclosures for all programs leading to licensure or certification.
+Disclosures are provided for all states indicating whether the program curriculum meets state educational requirement for licensure or certification or whether the program curriculum does not meets state educational requirement for licensure or certification.
+Disclosure may be viewed below under the heading Professional Licensure Program Disclosure Checklist.

 If you are considering a program at MCC that leads to professional licensure or certification and you do not live in North Carolina or plan to practice in another state, please contact the program director that corresponds to your desired program prior to enrolling into the course or degree program.